christianhujer/XSlides/README.md

 - Midori
 For Chromium and Google Chrome, the workaround is to start the browser program with option `--disable-web-security`.
 **WARNING** the option `--disable-web-security` does what it says, it disables web security, you should not use it!

+## Tested, known bugs
+- Firefox
+  Some keys do not work.

 ## Support planned
 - Android